StuntsPT/bp2020/docs/classes/class06.md

 ### The Null hypothesis

-"The number of observatons in each category are not different from the expectation" <!-- .element: class="fragment" data-fragment-index="1" -->
+"The number of observatons in each category is not different from the expectation" <!-- .element: class="fragment" data-fragment-index="1" -->

 ---